Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/SSH.md

 :::::{tab-set}
 ::::{tab-item} Manually Uploading a Public Key
+User can edit the `authorized_keys` file manually and paste the public key into it, or can run the following command on the local computer.

 ```bash
 $ cat ~/.ssh/id_rsa.pub | ssh user@host "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"